wfailla/meta-unify/README.md

 # License

-All metadata is MIT licensed unless otherwise stated.
+All meta data is MIT licensed unless otherwise stated.
 Source code included in tree for individual recipes is under the LICENSE stated in each recipe (.bb file) unless otherwise stated.